gaoyaocheng/proj5-LeafletJS-/README.md

 ## Status

-Use mapquest reverse geocoding plugin for leaflet to get the address when user clicks or taps on map Use leaflet geolocation to get the user location when user initially open the map, have to use https protocol to initialize
+Use mapquest reverse geocoding plugin for leaflet to get the address when user clicks or taps on map Use leaflet geolocation to get the user location when user initially open the map to get user location have to use https protocol, so I generate sever ssl certificate ca.crt and myserver.key for 2 command:
+    openssl req -nodes -newkey rsa:2048 -sha256 -keyout myserver.key
+    openssl req -new -x509 -key myserver.key -out ca.crt -days 3650

 ## To run automated tests
 * `nosetests`